Slater & Zurz LLP is Always Here When You Need Us

 - If you are debating whether to go to the hospital, just go; get checked out

 - Call your insurance company and tell them what happened, but, again, stick to the facts

 - Before accepting any deals or offers from anyone, call us so we can get to work protecting your interests immediately.

 What If I’m Driving My Car and Get Into An Accident With An Uber Driver?

 You could still have a case.
 While no two accidents are the same, you could have your car repaired or replaced.
 In this scenario, it will likely be personal insurance companies involved, and, depending on who is at fault, liability could be assigned.

 Again, ensure everyone is safe, all injuries are attended to, document as much as you can, and call us.
 The sooner Slater & Zurz gets the call, the faster we get to work.

 If an accident has occurred, you are under no obligation to contact Uber.
-Contact your insurance company and call an attorney.
+Contact your insurance company and call a Uber accident lawyer.
 Slater & Zurz specialize in personal injury cases, so why wouldn’t you call the experts?

 Determining Who Is At Fault